 Why did Catrina become so popular, so central to Mexican artistic and cultural identity?
 There are many factors.
 Mexican modernists, including several muralists and printmakers, made Posada into their primary artistic ancestor figure.
 Rivera worked a special magic in his Alameda mural, where he, Posada, Catrina, and Kahlo hold central stage.
 Annual Day of the Dead commemorations were — and continue to be — held at museums devoted to Rivera and Kahlo (Anahuacalli and the Kahlo Museum).
 These were formative in the development of urban celebrations of the holiday.
 Rivera, Kahlo, and Catrina made for a deadly threesome.
 Rivera was the pre-eminent Mexican artist for many decades, until Kahlo superseded him, which means that neither artist was ever very far from the limelight.
 Rivera’s Alameda fresco was recently included in a video series by Sotheby’s called “The Most Famous Artworks in the World,” in the company of such masterpieces as Sandro Botticelli’s Birth of Venus and Diego Velázquez’s Las Meninas.

 Finally, in the Spanish language, death is a woman.
-Since death (la muerte) is feminine gender, it is natural to conceive of a female death figure, be it Catrina, Santa Muerte (basically the Grim Reaper in female drag turned into the “saint of last resort” in folk Catholicism), or, in New Mexico, Doña Sebastiana (a female Grim Reaper who uses a bow and arrow and rides an oxcart).
+Since the word death (la muerte) is feminine gender, it is natural to conceive of a female death figure.
+La Parca, the Grim Reaper image that the Spanish brought to the Americas, was regarded as female.
+In addition to Catrina, other female death figures include Santa Muerte (basically the Grim Reaper in female drag turned into the “saint of last resort” in folk Catholicism), and, in New Mexico, Doña Sebastiana (a female Grim Reaper who uses a bow and arrow and rides an oxcart).

 Therefore, it is not surprising to encounter Santa Muerte statues wearing Catrina hats.
 Mexico, after all, is the land of syncretism.